sjtalkar/milestone2_waterwells_deepnote/doc/assets/precipitation.md

         all_rows_list.append(this_row)
 ```

-We can then create a dataframe out of the list of datarows and the column headers using pandas.
-The precipitation stations information was similarly scraped with the page url used to retrieve the raw HTML.
+We can then create a dataframe out of the list of datar ows and the column headers using pandas.
+The precipitation
+stations information was similarly scraped with the page url used to retrieve the raw HTML.

 ## Features of interest

 The precipitation data is collected for each year and for each precipitation recording station at the month level.
 The average precipitation over the year for every station is first computed.
 We have the station's latitude and longitude available to us.
 We use the strategy described in well_completion_reports.md and groundwater.md to convert the latitude and longitude to point geomtery and then through spatial join
-into TownshipRange.
-Merge to othe datasets can now be performed through this TownshipRange.
+into Township-Range.
+Merge to othe datasets can now be performed through this Township-Range.

-The primary feature to be derived from this dataset is the average precipitation in inches for a TownshipRange.
+The primary feature to be derived from this dataset is the average precipitation in inches for a Township-Range.

-## Mapping at the Township level
+## Mapping at the Township-Range level

 The strategy in the project is:
 - Create a GeoDataFrame when starting from a regular DataFrame that has latitudinal and longitudinal coordinates.
 Each shortage report should have a viable latitude and longitude that can be converted to points.
   If not, the record is dropped from the dataset.
 - A GeoDataFrame needs a shapely object.
 -  We use geopandas points_from_xy() to transform Longitude and Latitude into a list of shapely.Point objects and set it as a geometry while creating the GeoDataFrame.
-- Once we have a GeoDataframe with the points in the coordinate reference system, we spatially join to the California PLSS GeoJSON to map to the closest TownshipRange using sjoin method in geopandas.
+- Once we have a GeoDataframe with the points in the coordinate reference system, we spatially join to the California PLSS GeoJSON to map to the closest Township-Range using sjoin method in geopandas.

 ## Potential issues
 The availablity of data for precipitation is limited by the collection of data by the stations positioned in the river basin of interest.
 We have to average the data over the year since the precipitation over